abhishekgoenka/Patterns-and-Samples/readme.md

 ## Gulp Sample Code
 The project is a simple one-page HTML website.
 However, by setting this code up together, it helps to demonstrate various gulp tasks.
 [Go inside the project for more details.](https://github.com/abhishekgoenka/Patterns-and-Samples/tree/master/GulpSampleCode)

+## .NET Design Patterns
+This project contains sample code for commonly used .NET design patterns.
+Kindly send a pull request if you like to add any specific pattern which you want to include in the project.
+[Go inside the project for more details.](https://github.com/abhishekgoenka/Patterns-and-Samples/tree/master/DotNetDesignPatterns)

 ## License
 MIT license